ArchitectsKlein Dytham architecture

 ContractorD Brian, Masaya Tanimoto Totem

-From the architect.
+Text description provided by the architects.
 The finished design for the new T/H office space was a creative adaptive reuse enterprise and a joint venture between TBWA, a global advertising company, and Hakuhodo, Japan's second-largest advertising agency.

 Their new office space is located in a rather atypical and unique building: a large, eight-story amusement complex in downtown Tokyo.
 The building, functioning primarily as a bowling alley and driving range on the upper and lower floors, had two vacant center floors available.